darkshadow45777-gif/Front-Suspension-/README.md

 I have also provided pictures of 3 assemblies that I made in FreeCad, note they are all interconnected with on another, and I couldn't fit them all onto one assembly due to the limitations of the software I'm using.

-Note I have attached some Cad Files as aditional evidence in a sperate branch of this repository.
+Note I have attached some Cad Files as aditional evidence in a sperate branch of this repository (if you are not fimilar with Github click on 'main' on the the left hand side, their should be a drop down menu that pops up, then if you click "darkshadow45777 -Cadfiles" to see the files, note that can only be opened by the freecad software).